-There are zero units on the private market in Orange County that are affordable to extremely low income residents (under $550 / month).
+There are zero units on the private market in Orange County that are affordable to residents earning less than $22,000 / year.
 In addition to income, residents are also barred from housing due to reasons including criminal background, poor credit rating and past delinquent rent payment.
 Funding and constructing permanent affordable housing is a multi-year process, but the demand is immediate.

-SOLUTION: Win up to $455,000 to fund a pilot program to master lease multiple units of existing housing, and sublet those units (with flexible subsidies) to extremely low income residents who might otherwise struggle to lease from commercial landlords.
+SOLUTION: Win commitments from private developers and local municipalities to master lease multiple units of existing housing, and sublet those units (with flexible subsidies) to extremely low income residents who might otherwise struggle to lease from commercial landlords.

 ISSUE: Immigrant youth within the Orange County School system lack assistance to pursue complicated paths to higher education.

-SOLUTION: Develop continuing education course to train guidance counselors to help immigrant youth navigate complicated higher education bureaucracy.
-Hire bilingual front office staff for every school.
+SOLUTION: Justice United calls on the Orange County Board of Education to develop a continuing education course to train guidance counselors to help immigrant youth navigate complicated higher education bureaucracy, and to hire bilingual front office staff for every school.

 ISSUE: The racial makeup of the Orange County Schools teaching staff does not reflect diversity of the student body.
 OCS students are 59% White, 15% Black, and 20% Latino.
 However, according to the Department of Public Instruction, secondary school teachers are 93% White, 3% Black, and 4% “other races.”